phillipAKhoza/ECOMMERCE/README.md

 this project is built using Reactjs for the FrontEnd, Nodejs and MongoDB for backend.

 ## Authour: [Phillip anton Khoza](https://www.phillip-dev.com/)
+###  project documenation will be complied after the project has been completed.

 In the project directory, you can run: